human papillomavirus (HPV) test is done to check for a

 cause any symptoms.
 Most people do not know they have an HPV infection.

-This test will identify whether a high-risk type of HPV is present.
+This test will show whether a high-risk type of HPV is present.
 In

 women, high-risk types of HPV (such as types 16, 18, 31, and 45) cause changes